invtrdan/Be_Productive/README.md

 # This is a website with features that aim to boost productivity.
 # Features:
-# - Daily Quotes
+# - Motivational Quotes
-#     - Options for user to submit quotes for review
-#
-# - Planner, Embedded Calendar
+# - Planner, Calendar
-#
-# - Goals
-#     - Timelines
+# - Goals, Timelines